C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 ## 2 Learning to Read Code as Cultural Text

+> [!NOTE]
+> **Learning Objectives for Section 2:**
+> By completing this section, you will be able to:
+> - Apply source criticism methods to code, attending simultaneously to its technical function, textual content, historical context, and archival transmission
+> - Use programming language choices as chronological and cultural markers
+> - Analyze comments, naming conventions, and documentation for cultural and historical evidence
+> - Recognize the limits of what code alone can reveal about its creation context

 Understanding source code as a historical source requires developing new literacy skills that bridge technical and cultural analysis.
 Source code is fundamentally a form of writing—a way humans communicate instructions, ideas, and solutions to both computers and other humans.
 Like other written forms, it bears the marks of its author's background, the conventions of its era, and its cultural context.
 Programming languages function similarly to human languages in that they have their own grammar, style conventions, and cultural associations that evolve across different communities and historical periods.